 Bicyclists are often overlooked by other motorists on Boston’s streets and roads, resulting in devastating accident injuries.
-Boston bicycle accident lawyer Michael O. Smith provides legal representation to cyclists who have been injured by other motorists.
+Boston bicycle accident lawyer Smith and his team of attorneys provide legal representation to cyclists who have been injured by other motorists.
 Mr. Smith handles a broad range of personal injury cases.
 His experience includes representing clients in both jury and non-jury trials.
 He is committed to providing clients with aggressive advocacy to help them get results.
 Contact our office today if you were hurt in a bike accident.Bicycle Accident Fatalities and Injuries

 Bicycle accidents that involve other vehicles can leave a bicyclist with traumatic injuries.
 National Highway Traffic Safety Administration data shows that 726 bicyclists and other cyclists were killed, and another 49,000 were hurt, in traffic collisions in 2012.
 In Massachusetts, one third of bicycle deaths occurred in Suffolk County.
 Many bicyclists die from their injuries.
 Those who survive a collision with a car or other vehicle are often left with incapacitating injuries.
 Fractures, traumatic head injuries, and other damage can lead to surgeries and years of rehabilitative care.Liability for Bicycle Accident Injuries